Bigdasgit/SIGEM/README.md

 --damping_factor: Damping factor for similarity computation, defaul is 0.2

---scaling_factor: Scaling factor to select top nodes; set it as 10 for link prediction and node classification tasks, and as 2 for the graph reconstruction task
+--scaling_factor: Scaling factor to select top nodes (defaul is -1); set it as 10 for link prediction and node classification tasks, and as 2 for the graph reconstruction task

 --gpu: The flag indicating to run SIGEM on GPU, default is True

---bch_cpu: Batch size for computation on CPU; it is ignored if --gpu=True
+--bch_cpu: Batch size for computation on CPU; default is 128.
+It is ignored if --gpu=True

---bch_gpu: Batch size for computation on GPU; it is ignored if --gpu=False
+--bch_gpu: Batch size for computation on GPU; default is 128.
+It is ignored if --gpu=False

---prl_num: Number of parallel computation on CPU; it is ignored if --gpu=True
+--prl_num: Number of parallel computation on CPU; default is 8.
+It is ignored if --gpu=True

 --epc: Number of Epochs for training, default is 100

---lr: Learning rate; set it as 0.0030 for small graphs and as 0.0012 for very large graphs
+--lr: Learning rate (defaul is -1); set it as 0.0030 for small graphs and as 0.0012 for very large graphs

---reg: egularization rate; set it as 0.001 and 0.00001 with directed and undirected graphs, respectively
+--reg: Regularization rate (defaul is -1); set it as 0.001 and 0.00001 with directed and undirected graphs, respectively

---dynamic_lr: Flag to apply dynamic learning rate, default is True

 --early_stop: Flag indicating to stop the training process if the loss stops improving, default is True